LegateG/da_portfolio/README.md

 - Implemented process improvements and automation, resulting in a 12% reduction in operational costs.

 **Foreign Trade Specialist @ Istanbul Exporters' Associations (IEA) - Istanbul, Turkiye (Jun 2015 – Mar 2021)**
-- Analyzed national export data using SQL, SAP, and Trade Map, producing insightful reports that contributed to a 25% increase in export sales and a 15% reduction in operational costs.
+- Analyzed national export data using SQL, SAP, and Trade Map, leading to a 25% rise in export sales and a 15% drop in operational costs.
-- Collaborated with IT to deploy software solutions, enhancing operational efficiency, and reducing completion times by 40%.
+- Partnered with IT teams to implement software solutions, reducing process completion times by 40%.
-- Conducted market research and data analysis to inform strategic decisions, resulting in a 40% increase in trade fair attendance.
+- Conducted market research and data analysis to guide trade strategies, increasing trade fair participation by 40%.

 ## Education
 - [Grad.
 Certificate in Business Intelligence at Algonquin College](https://www.algonquincollege.com/sat/program/business-intelligence-system-infrastructure/) <br>